Buick Riviera: Third generation (1971–1973)

 The Riviera was radically redesigned for the 1971 model year with flowing and dramatic "boat-tail" styling.
 Designed under Bill Mitchell's direction, it was penned by Jerry Hirshberg, future head of design for Nissan, mating the two-piece vee-butted fastback rear window, inspired by the 1963 Corvette Sting Ray coupe, to the Riviera's platform.

 The design was originally intended for the smaller A-body or its related G-body, as shown by a full scale clay model of an A-body based boat-tail Riviera recently revealed.
 Given the late stage of the 1968-72 A/G platform evolution and accretive cost to add another version to it, GM Management decreed that the next Riviera use the full sized GM B platform body—expanded for 1971 by 3 in in wheelbase and more than 120 lb heavier— which produced controversial looks, making for a sharp departure from those of the Toronado and Eldorado.
 (Collectible Automobile ran an article about 1971–76 full-sized Buicks in which one sketch design for their 2-door coupes which was rejected resembled the 1971–73 Riviera).

 This generation introduced a much more visual representation of the "sweepspear", with a more faithful representation to the version that appeared on 1950s Buicks in both the side molding and beltline.
 Large, round wheel openings were intended to convey more of a sporty air.
 The only engine available was Buick's own 455 ci V8 engine producing 315 hp, with 330 hp with the Gran Sport (GS) package.

 The 455 engine had a lower compression ratio to meet EPA emissions requirements, together with the shift from SAE gross to SAE net ratings this reduced claimed power to 255 hp, with 265 hp in the Gran Sport.
 Performance remained reasonably brisk, with a 0–60 mph time of 8.1 seconds for the GS, but the Riviera's sporty image was rapidly fading.
-One noteworthy advance was Buick's Max Trac limited-slip differential.
+One noteworthy advance was Buick's Max Trac traction control.
 The 1971 Riviera also features GM's "Full-Flo" ventilation system and two large deck lid louvers are prominent on the trunk lid.